gilbert/solarjs/README.md

 ### Pages

 From the user's perspective, they write a module to render a page.
-For example, here's a truncated version of the [POC home page](./poc/pages/home.page.ts):
+For example, here's a truncated version of the [SSR POC home page](./examples/ssr/pages/home.page.ts):

 ```ts
 import { html, Page } from 'solarjs/flare'